 The glass ceiling – why companies get it wrong

-Where do companies go wrong?
 Prime attention on the senior segment is a surface level treatment for a problem that starts at the bottom of the organization.
-It is optimizing an already small and shrinking pool of senior women instead of creating a bigger talent pool to begin with.
+Companies optimize an already small and shrinking pool of senior women instead of creating a bigger talent pool to begin with.

-Data shows: a woman’s biggest career pain point is at career start
+Data shows: a woman’s biggest career pain point is at the step-up to managerial level

 The biggest obstacle women face on the path to senior leadership is at the first step up to manager. (…) This broken rung results in more women getting stuck at the entry level and fewer women becoming managers.
 Not surprisingly, men end up holding 62 percent of manager-level positions, while women hold just 38 percent.
 This early inequality has a long-term impact on the talent pipeline.
 Since men significantly outnumber women at the manager level, there are significantly fewer women to hire or promote to senior managers.
 The number of women decreases at every subsequent level.
 So even as hiring and promotion rates improve for women at senior levels, women as a whole can never catch up.
 There are simply too few women to advance.”
 (Women in the Workplace, McKinsey & Company and LeanIn.Org, 2019, p.
 11)